icloud-ecnu/ispot/README.md

 ## Instance Checkpoint & Restore
 To mitigate the RDD recovery overhead caused by the instance revocations, we integrate our critical data checkpointing mechanism elaborated into Spark v2.0.1 by modifying the source codes of Spark.
 In more detail, we checkpoint the critical RDDs using rdd.persist() to remote disks in the cluster (modified in DAGScheduler.scala).
-The files which we have modified was list in the directory of Spark-checkpointing, you can download and replace in the source code, then building Spark using Maven.
+The files which we have modified was list in the directory of Spark-checkpointing, you can download and replace in the source code, then build Spark using Maven.
 Example:

 ```
 # Apache Hadoop 2.7.X and later